gravitycontained/QPL/README.md

 {I, Listen, To, You}
 ```

+---
-- String toupper and tolower:
+string toupper and tolower:
 ```cpp
 qpl::println(qpl::to_upper("uppercase"));
 qpl::println(qpl::to_lower("LOWERCASE"));